Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the Base64 string into the input box.
+1. Paste the Base64 string into the input box

-2. Run the tool to decode it.
+2. Click Run Tool to decode the value

-3. Review the decoded text in the output area.
+3. Review the decoded text in the output area

 Common mistakes in sample input

-Fix: Remove accidental whitespace before decoding.
+Fix: Trim the input and remove accidental whitespace before decoding.

 Next steps